Unsupervised Contrastive Learning with Simple Transformation for 3D Point Cloud Data: Method

-Unlike 2D images, point cloud data often have an irregular distribution in 3D space, and have a complex degree of freedom.
-Given this, it is more difficult to identify the practically useful transformations for constructing a good contrastive pair of a point cloud.
-Similar to SimCLR \cite{chen2020simple}, we can utilize two different types of transformations for a single point cloud (e.g. cropping, rotation), and generate two transformed versions.
-As an alternative, we can also utilize one transformation only, and pair the original point cloud with the transformed version.
-To reduce the complexity, we choose the latter strategy, that is, a pair of the original point cloud and its transformed counterpart.
-Common transformations in 3D space are \jc{rotation, cutout, crop, scaling, smoothing, noise corruption, etc.} Since heavy noise corruption will destroy the object shapes, we exclude this for transformations applied here.
+\textbf{Contrastive transformation.} Unlike 2D images, point cloud data often have an irregular distribution in 3D space, and have a complex degree of freedom.
+Given this, it is more difficult to identify the practically useful transformations for constructing a good contrastive pair of a point cloud. \tvcj{SimCLR \cite{chen2020simple} utilized different types of transformations for a single image (e.g. cropping, rotation), and generated two transformed versions.
+In contrast, we only use one transformation for simplicity, and pair the original point cloud with the transformed version, that is, a pair including the original point cloud and its transformed counterpart.} Common transformations in 3D space are \jc{rotation, cutout, crop, scaling, smoothing, noise corruption, etc.} Since heavy noise corruption will destroy the object shapes, we exclude this for transformations applied here.
 Jittering is analogous to light noise, and we use jittering for data augmentation, following the protocol of the state-of-the-art point based methods.
 In this work, we select rotation as the transformation, and use it to generate a transformed version for the original point cloud.
 We provide the discussion of the choice in ablation studies (Section \ref{sec:ablation}).

 \textbf{Base encoder network.} Point based networks, such as PointNet \cite{qi2017pointnet}, DGCNN \cite{wang2019dynamic}, Pointfilter \cite{Zhang2020}, often involve a pooling layer to output the global feature for an input point cloud.
 The former part of a point based network before this layer (inclusive) can be naturally viewed as a based encoder in our framework.
 In other words, the input point cloud can be encoded into a latent representation vector (i.e. the global feature).
 In this sense, we can simply extract this former part of any such point based networks as a base encoder network in our unsupervised contrastive representation framework.
 In this work, we select some state-of-the-art point based networks including PointNet and DGCNN as the backbone, and extract their former parts as our base encoder accordingly.
 It is interesting to discover that the encoders involving T-Net (i.e. transformation net) will hinder the learning of unsupervised contrastive representations.
 We deduce that T-Net accounts for various rotated point cloud augmentations, which degrades the ability of capturing a large contrast between the input pair.
 As such, we remove the original T-Net (i.e. transformation net) in these encoders, if involved.
 We show the results of different encoders in Section \ref{sec:results}.